 - Things to consider while finalizing the menu costs

-- Menu pricing techniques
+- Restaurant menu pricing techniques and strategies

 1. Menu Pricing 101: What Is Menu Pricing Or Menu Costs

-For accurate restaurant menu pricing, you must look at various factors which influence menu costs and then decide a menu pricing strategy.
+For accurate restaurant menu pricing, you must look at various factors which influence menu costs and then decide on a menu pricing strategy.

 2. Factors That Affect Restaurant Menu Pricing